Your stack, made of two tools.

 Find your production tool →— or — start the wizard, get both halves in 60 seconds

-Take the 5-question wizard →Most people who type "best screen recording software" walk away with one tool.
+Use the 5-question wizard →Most people who type "best screen recording software" walk away with one tool.
 Most people who actually use screen recording every day are running two.

 The first is the disposable one — Loom, ScreenPal, the browser tab you forgot you opened — for the three-minute walkthrough you'll send your teammate at 4pm and forget by Friday.
 The second is the heavy one — Camtasia, ScreenFlow, Descript, sometimes OBS — for the tutorial that gets published, edited, captioned, and watched a thousand times.